Eric Adams, Brooklyn Borough President, Fights Blaming, Seeks Practical Solutions to Fight COVID-19

 For instance, Adams wants to help to determine a way to help communities, who cannot or do not wish to partner with the Department of Health and Mental Hygiene, to perhaps do their own testing under the supervision of the city and according to the city’s standards.

-Funding is available for communities to take responsibility for their own Covid testing, said Adams, who reitneratied said.who reiterated the consistent message to further encourage people to wear masks and stay socially distanced.
+Funding is available for communities to take responsibility for their own COVID testing, said Adams, who reiterated the consistent message to further encourage people to wear masks and stay socially distanced.

 To that end, Adams wanted to make sure communities know that thousands of free masks are available and will be distributed by city health officials.

-Because medical professionals have warned us that a potential spike of Covid in October and November, Adams said, “may correspond to an increased flu virus,” Adams wants to ensure that as many New Yorkers as possible get flu shots.
+Because medical professionals have warned that in October and November, a potential COVID spike in “may correspond to an increased flu virus,” Adams added that he wants to ensure that as many New Yorkers as possible get flu shots.

 “Right now,” Adams said, “we need to find a place of productive communication.
 I really want to focus on the positive, which is the basis on which we will come together.”

-Avi Greenstein, CEO of the Boro Park Jewish Community Council, walked the streets of Boro Park with Adams giving out masks and expressed his appreciation Adams’his efforts.
+Avi Greenstein, CEO of the Boro Park Jewish Community Council, walked the streets of Boro Park with Adams giving out masks and expressed his appreciation for the borough president's efforts.

 “The fact that the Borough President Adams came to Boro Park today and spoke at the Boro Park JCC was greatly appreciated by the community.
 It was encouraging to hear a strong sense of collaboration during the visit.”

-In response, Adams thanked the Boro Park shomrim for their work helping people Covid.
+In response, Adams thanked the Boro Park Shomrim for their work helping people during COVID.